skambuilds/PySpark-EMR-FraudDetection/README.md

 1. Competition Data Loading from the S3 Bucket
 2. Feature Selection
 3. Feature Engineering
-4. Model training and execution
+4. Model Training and Execution
-5. Model evaluation
+5. Model Evaluation

 ### Competition Data Loading from the S3 Bucket
 In this phase we simply load the data csv files from the S3 bucket and we join the *transaction dataset* with the *identity dataset*.